Thank You Vibes Logo

 5. Collection of data from third parties

 5.1.
-Where necessary, we also process data that have not been collected directly from the data subject, for example:
+Where necessary, we also process data that have not been collected directly from the data subject, for example: in the context of credit or sanctions list checks of hotels or companies, or from publicly accessible sources (e.g. commercial register, trade register, company websites).

 5.2.
-We also receive data from third parties (e.g. our contractual hotels) where these provide us with staff data for the use of the Thank You App.
+We also receive data from third parties (e.g. our contractual hotels) where these provide us with staff data for the use of the Thank You Vibes.
 Hotel operators are obliged to inform their staff about such transfer.

 5.3.
 The legal basis is Article 6(1)(b), (c) or (f) GDPR, depending on the specific context.